aecel/habit-app/README.md

 ## Known bugs
 1. When switching from an empty route to a route like Add Habit or Test Habits, the navbar jumps.
 It's not super aligned.
+2. Not really a bug, but in AddHabit.js line 11, document.getblahblah was used, because I couldn't get useRef() to work lmao.

 ## What I learned
 1. Use setHabits only once every update.
 Don't use more than two functions to use setHabits at the same time.